codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the sea say to the sand?
-"We have to stop meeting like this."
+What musical instrument is found in the bathroom?
+A tuba toothpaste.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+Which of these is not a layer in the OSI model for data communications?
- 1. Hard Disk Drive
+ 1. Application Layer
- 2. Central Processing Unit
+ 2. Transport Layer
- 3. Graphics Processing Unit
+ 3. Physical Layer
- 4. Motherboard
+ 4. Connection Layer

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Connection Layer
 </details>